Posts

 It's not too late to sign up for the BMHS Panama Tour!

+It's not too late to sign up for the BMHS Panama Tour!!
 Almost 20,000 Barbadian men were recruited to work on the canal throughout its construction.
-The contribution of these 20 000 sons (and daughters) of Barbadian Heritage must not be le...ft unremembered and unremarked and we need to keep alive the memory of the Panama migration.
+The contribution of these 20 000 sons (and daughters) of Barbadian Heritage must not be le ... ft unremembered and unremarked and we need to keep alive the memory of the Panama migration.
 This number effectively represented approximately 10% of the total Barbadian population at the time.
 Barbados benefitted economically from the repatriation of income sent home by the workers.
 Today their legacy lives on.
 Through Panamanians of Barbadian descent, aspects of Barbadian culture, norms and values are still intact even two or three generations later.
+The BMHS Study Tour of Panama is intended to commemorate our contribution as Barbadians to this important and significant event in World History and allow participants to get in touch with our Panamanian connections and heritage.
+Please feel free to share this opportunity with your frien...

 This Week's History Forum: The Case of Wetlands in Anguilla, Barbuda and Barbados

-Welcome to the Department of History and Philosophy's HISTORY FORUM on Friday, February 21st, 2014 at 4:30 pm in the Bruce St. John Room [located in the Humanities Quadrangle].
+Welcome to the Department of History and Philosophy's HISTORY FORUM on Friday, February 21st, 2014 at 4:30 pm in the Bruce St. John Room [located in the Humanities Quadrangle] .
 Ms. Deidre Myers will present a paper entitled "Caribbean Environmental Perception and Behaviour from Past to Present: The Case of Wetlands in Anguilla, Barbuda and Barbados"

 This Week's History Forum: Dr. David Lambert